Non-invasive diabetes monitor

 What price-range do you anticipate the device will be in?We intend that the price will be competitive with the existing ultrasound meters.
 The PM1 will have many significant advantages, such as the fact it is non-contacting, provides a better customer experience, uses no consumables and is safer and easier to operate.
 The PM1 can be purchased through distributors in each geography.

 What practice environments do you anticipate Occuity PM1 pachymeter will benefit the most?Most practice environments would benefit from a pachymeter, primarily in order to better understand the patient’s risk of glaucoma.
-The Corneal Centre Thickness (CCT), can affect the validity and accuracy of the IOP (intra ocular pressure) measured by the tonometer.
+The Corneal Centre Thickness (CCT), can aid the validity and accuracy of the IOP (intra ocular pressure) measured by the tonometer.
 Knowing the CCT will allow clinicians to understand if their tonometer is actually under or over estimating the IOP.
 Many clinicians also make the mistake of not knowing what their tonometer assumes corneal thickness to be.
 Most non-contact tonometers assume a corneal thickness of 550 microns, whereas the Goldmann assumes a thickness of 520 microns.
 If a practice is involved in Glaucoma shared care, for example, they should measure CCT and provide this with their reports, along with IOP and sometimes ‘corrected’ IOP.
 Patients with thinner corneas are at a higher risk of glaucoma as well, so understanding the risk factors is important.
-However, there are also other circumstances where CCT may be useful, such as detection of Fuch’s endothelial dystrophy in post cataract patients, detection or progression of KCC (Keratoconus) or other corneal ectasia’s and also assessing the stability of corneal grafts.’
+However, there are also other circumstances where CCT may be useful, such as detection of Fuch’s endothelial dystrophy in post cataract patients, detection or progression of KCC (Keratoconus) or other corneal ectasia’s.

 It takes just a few seconds – is this for one reading or multiple?
 How many readings are required per eye?The PM1 pachymeter, once alligned automatically captures over 200 scans each second, before immediately displaying the average of these measurements along with the standard deviation (precision) figure.